 Name an estate executor

-You can name an executor of your estate.
+You can pick an executor of your estate.
 In this role, the person you choose would be responsible for wrapping up your financial affairs, like closing your credit cards and letting creditors know you’re deceased.
 They would also ensure your assets are distributed as you have laid them out in your will.
 It doesn’t matter if this person is a friend or family member, but it does matter that it is someone you trust.

 Leave people out of your will